prod-feng/rpm-addon/README.md

 Solution for Non-full dependency information by query with --whatrequires option

 rpm (version 4.8.1) cannot provide fully accurate dependency information when query with --whatrequires option.
+July, 2010.

-Sympton of the problem:
+Symptom of the problem:

  -----------------------------------------------------------------------------